I’m going to show you how to master the art of mixing and mastering music in Logic Pro X in just TWO HOURS OR LESS!

 Did that simplify your life or what?!

-Maybe the whole mixing and mastering process still seems overwhelming to you, but the best way to get over it is to dive right in.
+Maybe the entire process of mixing and mastering still feels a bit overwhelming, but the best way to conquer it is by diving right in and putting your knowledge into action.

-For everyone else though, I really hope that the starter presets I’m providing will assist you in getting started as soon as possible.
+For everyone else, I hope the starter presets I’ve provided will prove to be invaluable in getting you started on your musical journey as swiftly as possible.